Baron Lakes Sawtooth Mountains

 Baron Lake Sawtooth Mountains #66032 Purchase

 Update 2/16/2021: Thanks to a blog reader I was just made aware that on 8/7/2020 the summit of Baron Spire “Old Smoothie” collapsed due to an earthquake.
-Look closely at the rounded pyramid shaped peak just right of center in the fifth photo in this post, “Baron Spire reflected on Baron Lake #66029”.
-You’ll notice an egg shaped rock with a slight left lean at the top of Baron Spire.
+Look closely at the rounded pyramid-shaped peak just right of center in the fifth photo in this post, “Baron Spire reflected on Baron Lake #66029”.
+You’ll notice an egg-shaped rock with a slight left lean at the top of Baron Spire.
 This entire mass of granite is now gone.
-You can see dramatic video of the collapse here.
+You can see a dramatic video of the collapse here.

-With about two weeks available I knew that the famous Alice-Toxaway Loop was a must do.
+With about two weeks available I knew that the famous Alice-Toxaway Loop was a must-do.
 There were also several very attractive destinations in the Redfish Lake area.
 Cramer Lakes and Saddleback Lakes were two of those.
 However, the hike to Baron Lakes looked like it would provide several elements I was after.
 First and foremost was a good variety of photographic subject matter.
 Three lakes and one mountain pass is better than a straight hike into just one lake.
 Secondly, I wanted the hike in to be moderately challenging, but not exhausting.
-I was, after all, carrying plenty of heavy photo equipment on my back, aside form the usual camping paraphernalia.
-So Baron Lakes it was.
+I was, after all, carrying plenty of heavy photo equipment on my back, aside from the usual camping paraphernalia.
+So, Baron Lakes, it was.

 Redfish Creek Trail #65999 Purchase